aurHin/4C_analyses/README.md

 In 4C_GAL_process/norm_smoothed_woNA, for each file in 4C_GAL_process/normalised_mBR, there is one file noSmooth, one Smooth3 and one Smooth11.
 Ready to use with IGV: no NAs and names are simplified.
 Hoxd1_brain1_noSmooth.bedGraph ; Hoxd1_brain1_Smooth3.bedGraph ; Hoxd1_brain1_Smooth11.bedGraph

+# March 2018 - WP, tailbud, brain 4C

+I applied Cumulative reads to 4 datasets: d1, d4, wp brain for each.I choose region HR1 to CS38 and zoom on HR1.